LeonaMc/ZeroDayAs3/README.md

 Anna Davison
 Ciarán Conlon

+# Database creation:
+create database library;
+create user 'root'@'localhost' identified by 'root';
+grant all privileges on *.* to 'root'@'localhost';

+# How to run:
+Ensure database, user and password have all been created in MySQL Command Line Client Go to the folder where the project is stored and type the following to run the App: mvn spring-boot:run
+Go to web browser and type the following to direct you to the login page of the App: localhost:8080/login

 # Project Details

 A web application that can be used by the students to enroll to modules, visualize their grades, and also visualize statistics